Ayman-Isam/HungerGames/README.md

 ## Join the Community
 There is an official server for this plugin on [Discord](https://discord.gg/qcRfPHnZtp)

-## Setup
+## Setup:
-### Arena:
-To set up the arena for the game, check out the [Arena Setup Wiki](https://github.com/cantankerous-ally/Hunger-Games/wiki/Setup).
+To set up the game, check out the [Setup Wiki](https://github.com/cantankerous-ally/Hunger-Games/wiki/Setup).
 You can find guides on how to set up arena dimensions, world border, starting points, etc.
-### Config:
+## Config:
-To change the settings for the game, check out the [Config Wiki](https://github.com/cantankerous-ally/Hunger-Games/wiki/Config).
+To change the settings for the game, check out the [Config Wiki](https://github.com/Ayman-Isam/cantankerous-ally/Hunger-Games/wiki/Config).
 You can find guides on how to change game settings such as game time, border shrink rate, chest item numbers, frequency and number of supply drops, etc.
-### Items:
+## Items:
 To change the items that spawn in the arena chests, visit the [Items Wiki](https://github.com/cantankerous-ally/Hunger-Games/wiki/Items).
 You can find guides on changing loot, changing potion effects, changing enchantment of items, changing number of items, etc. for three different tiers of chests.
+## Commands:
+To find a list of the commands that are in this plugin, check out the [Command Wiki](https://github.com/cantankerous-ally/Hunger-Games/wiki/Commands).
+You can find information on all the commands along with their arguments, usage and permissions, for example, /start, /stop, /supplydrop etc.
+## Cheat Sheets
+To find references needed for editing items and configs, visit the [Cheat Sheets Wiki](https://github.com/cantankerous-ally/Hunger-Games/wiki/Cheat-Sheets).
+You can find guides on how to edit potion effects, firework effects, item enchantments etc.